djibe/Android-tutorials/README.md

 ## Samsung Galaxy S5 (klte/Snapdragon)

-You can upgrade your SGS5 from any version to Android 12 / LineageOS 19.
+You can upgrade your SGS5 from any version to Android 13 / LineageOS 20.

-Tutorial is here (9000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-samsung-galaxy-s5-from-stock-to-android-12.4354951/>
+Tutorial is here (12.000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-samsung-galaxy-s5-from-stock-to-android-12.4354951/>

 What you will learn:

 - Flash your phone with Odin
 - Backup IMEI/EFS partition and all partitions
 - Flash and use TWRP recovery
-- Install Android 12
+- Install Android 13
 - Get root access with Magisk

-TODO: Android 13 incoming

 ---